felipe-branco/app-creator/README.md

 # AppCreator

-Create apps from scratch using one command.
+Create structured apps from scratch using one command.
+App types available so far:

+- Create a React + Typescript app
+- Create a Nextjs app

 ## Help
 ```shell